-Michael Kiwanuka’s article “Current Feedback and Voltage Feedback Fallacies” had displayed an incorrect image for Figure 2.
+Also in Michael Kiwanuka’s article “Current Feedback and Voltage Feedback Fallacies” an incorrect image was displayed for Figure 2.
 The correct image and caption are shown below.

 Figure 2: Transadmittance feedback gives rise to a transimpedance amplifier or a current-controlled voltage source (CCVS).

 audioXpress July 2016

 Oliver Masciarotte's article “The Exciting Sounds of AXPONA 2016” misidentified an image at the top of page 16.
 The caption for the image should read: Campfire Audio’s new Andromeda featuring five balanced armatures.

 audioXpress May 2016